uviclibraries/raspberrypi/act-5.md

      -   1x NPN BJT Type Transistor (The DSC has BC547s)
      -   1x 0.1&mu;F Capacitor
      -   1x 1&mu;F Capacitor
+     -   1x 10&Omega; Resistor
      -   2x 1k&Omega; Resistor
      -   1x 10k&Omega; Resistor
      -   Wires
 22. Connect the components as shown in this diagram: <br><img src="images/act-5/pi-audio-diagram.png" alt="audio" style="float:center;width:480px;">
-     <br>This circuit will not require another Python file.
+     <br>The 10&Omega; resistor between the speaker and 3.3V helps limit the current through the transistor and did not restrict the volume during testing.
+This circuit will not require another Python file.
 23. Edit the boot config file: `sudo nano /boot/config.txt`
 24. Add a new line `dtoverlay=audremap,pins_12_13` to the end of the file then save and exit.
+This assigns 2 channel audio output to use the hardware PWM pins 12 and 13.
 25. Test the audio output: `speaker-test -c2`
 26. Wait until you hear static, then press “ctrl” and “C” to exit.
 27. Open Chromium and browse for music on YouTube.
-You will notice piano notes in particular are extremely distorted.
+You will notice that piano notes in particular are extremely distorted.
 I warned you about the audio quality!

 [NEXT STEP: Google Assistant](act-6.html){: .btn .btn-blue }